MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-roles-tasks.md

 *Start by* — Developing an understanding about what you need your intranet to accomplish and start organizing content assets to align with key outcome goals.
 Organize depending on the needs of the business — by region, department, or function — and by the topics that your users care about.

-*You'll know you're done when* — Business owners and users confirm they can find and have access to the content that makes their jobs more productive.
+*You know you're done when* — Business owners and users confirm they can find and have access to the content that makes their jobs more productive.

 #### Brand your intranet